Riccardo-Foschi/Norm2Surf/README.md

 # Norm2Surf
-A standalone Python Vibecoded application to create a surface from a normal map.
-It includes the flattening of normal maps via desphericalization and the creation of corresponding heightmaps.
+A standalone Python Vibecoded application to create a surface from a normal map (via Fourier integration).
+It includes the flattening of normal maps via spherical, parabolic, and TPS interpolation, and the creation of corresponding heightmaps.

 -----> [Download the portable app from here!](https://github.com/Riccardo-Foschi/Norm2Surf/releases/download/v2.0/Normal2Mesh.exe)<-----